atikiafaiza/Machine-Learning-Basic/README.md

 </div>

 Here, 𝑚 represents the number of training examples, 𝑦<sup>(𝑖)</sup> is the actual output, and 𝑦<sup>(i)</sup> is the predicted output
+<h6>Note: The first image is a screenshot taken from the Coursera Advanced Machine Learning course.</h6>